 To conclude, just as when applying his idea in analyzing the three cases above, when applying his theory of subjectivity (that principally consists of two themes) to conceptualize ideas regarding the practice of education, teaching, and schools, Biesta places a much larger focus on Theme 1, i.e., the focus is on the worry from educational events that will objectify the students.
 Theme 2, the role of the world as a limiting function that, in principle, is an essential component in the emergence of subjectivity, stays in the shadow.

-Concluding section:
+Concluding section: freedom, the world, and subjectivity

-I agree with Biesta that good education should not force students to choose one way or another, and I agree with him that the educational event must open the door for the students to see the world themselves and what it calls each one of them to be or do in their particular situation.
+I agree with Biesta that good education should not force students to choose one way or another, and I agree with him that the educational event must open the door for the students to see the world themselves and what it calls each one of them to be or do in their particular situation and who they are.
 Nevertheless, I wish to emphasize that, as I see it, education as subjectification does not mean that teachers and schools should put on hold what they believe to be the best option or choice, which is determined by their best knowledge and understanding.

-As I understand it, the bridge between the two themes is that teachers and schools are part of a continuous quest regarding the world and what it is calling us to be and do, and, to the best that they can, they aim to show their students – point toward – what they have found from this quest up to this point and what they believe the world requests from us in general and from each person in particular moments of one’s life.
+As I understand it, the bridge between the two themes is that teachers and schools are part of a continuous shared quest regarding the world and what it is calling us to be and do, and, to the best that they can, they aim to show their students – point toward – what they have found from this quest up to this point and what they believe the world requests from us in general and from each person in particular moments of one’s life.
 This act of pointing should start as an invitation to students to see these things for themselves and discuss them openly.

-In other words, the bridge between putting the world in the center and maintaining students’ freedom calls on teachers to create a situation in which what the world becomes the subject (not the object) of the educational event.
+In other words, the bridge between putting the world in the center and maintaining students’ freedom calls on teachers to create a situation in which what the world asks becomes the subject (not the object) of the educational event.
 The attempt to see (both together and by themselves) the metaphysical, ethical, political, physical, emotional, social, and aesthetical aspects of reality and its potentials, including what it seems to demand from us (and from each student and teacher as individuals), should be the subject of contemplation, discussion, and action in the educational event.

 Of course, teachers should remember that they cannot both enable their students’ freedom and subjectivity and see the world in their place.
-Teachers should also remember that forcing students to do one thing and not another harms their potential for subjectivity and their ability to see themselves what the world is asking them.
-Nevertheless, the fact that someone is pointing toward an aspect of the world before does not mean that the addressee of the communication act if following the “pointing finger,” becomes an object of an external force and does not see it freely by when do (Biesta 2022, p.
+Teachers should also remember that forcing students to do one thing and not another harms their potential for subjectivity and their ability to see for themselves what the world is asking them.
+Nevertheless, the fact that someone (a teacher, friend, parent) is pointing toward an aspect of the world before you does not mean that you, the addressee of the communication act, if following the “pointing finger,” becomes an object of an external force and does not see it freely by yourself when you do (Biesta 2022, p.
 87).
 Thus, Rosa Parks saw by herself what the world requested of her in the situation on the bus even though she had been taught to see it several months earlier in an activistic seminar (Theoharis 2013).
 Likewise, Jason saw by himself what the world requested of him, even though it was Homer Lane who, as I show below, redirected his attention to that request.